 In a nutshell, we often think of our vacuum cleaners as purely utilitarian devices that are there when we need; otherwise, we don’t give them the time of day.

-Despite this truth, vacuums are an essential part of our lives.
-From cleaning up dinner time messes to making our house look spotless before guests come over, vacuums serve a vital—albeit not very sexy—role in our day-to-day existence.
+However, vacuums are an essential part of our lives.
+From cleaning up dinner time messes to making our house look spotless before guests come over, they serve a vital role in our day-to-day existence.

-But fear not, because HighYa’s got your back!
-In this vacuum cleaner buyer’s guide, we’ll discuss all the important aspects of the buying process, including choosing which type of vacuum is most appropriate based on your needs, the major manufacturers within the industry, as well as 3 simple steps you can implement to ensure you’re making the right decision.
+In this vacuum cleaner buying guide, we’ll discuss all the important aspects of the buying process, including choosing which type of vacuum is most appropriate based on your needs, the major manufacturers within the industry, as well as 3 simple steps you can implement to ensure you’re making the right decision.

 According to Highbeam Business, the vacuum industry raked in more than $1.5 billion and sold more than 26 million vacuum cleaners during 2010.
 But before you join one of the millions who will purchase a vacuum cleaner this year, make sure you’re as informed as possible about the type that will best suit your needs.